wjzhengsh/blockchain/develop_enterprise.md

 ## Step Two: Adding orderer information

-1. Now we can start to modify the template with the information provided by the Service Credentials.
-While there may be multiple orderers in the Service Credentials only one is required for a `connection.json` file.
+1. Now we can start to modify the template with the information that the Service Credentials provides.
+There might be multiple orderers in the Service Credentials, but only one is required for a `connection.json` file.

     Replace the orderer url values in the template with the relevant information from your service credentials in the following format: